 “If we look back at last year, a lot of projects and expansion plans were put on hold and with the economy now back on a growth trajectory, there is a real scramble for the skills needed to fulfil those projects and growth plans.
 “We are also now seeing the effect of ‘the great resignation’, and there is obviously still the Brexit effect to contend with, particularly as there is no post Brexit immigration policy that allows skilled contractors to work here on a project-by-project basis – a situation we are lobbying government about as this policy has turned off a whole pool of EU talent that the UK has previously relied on.”

 Joe McGuire, Chief Revenue Office at cube19 said, “July’s data was leaning towards August bucking the holiday trend and I’m pleased to say that we haven’t seen the typical dips we’d expect at this time of year.
 New contract vacancies are at an all-time high and this is going to further highlight the candidate shortages and the challenges around immigration.”

-We specialise in recruiting senior Procurement professionals with a flexible and innovative approach, priding ourselves on sourcing the best talent possible.
+Procurement Heads specialises in recruiting senior procurement professionals with a flexible and innovative approach, priding ourselves on sourcing the best talent possible.

 To register a procurement or supply chain job with us, click here https://www.procurementheads.com/register-a-job/